Yoo In-na: Career

 Yoo's vocals were featured in Humming Urban Stereo's 2011 digital single "You, That Day" (넌 그날).
 She also sang for the soundtrack of her 2011 film My Black Mini Dress alongside her castmates Yoon Eun-hye, Park Han-byul, and Cha Ye-ryun.

 In 2012, Yoo starred in her first leading role in the tvN time-slip romance series Queen and I.

+In July 2025, following YG Entertainment’s announcement that it would discontinue its actor management division, Yoo signed his first exclusive contract in 19 years with a new agency, Chorokbaem Entertainment.

 Personal life

-At a June 7, 2012 fan meeting to mark the end of Queen and I, Ji Hyun-woo made a surprise public declaration that he was in love with co-star Yoo.
+At a June 7, 2012, fan meeting to mark the end of Queen and I, Ji Hyun-woo made a surprise public declaration that he was in love with co-star Yoo.
 The declaration was covered significantly by the press in the following days, during which their agencies, and Ji and Yoo had remained quiet on the issue, except for a message to his fans that Ji posted on Twitter on June 11.
 Speculation about their relationship status ended on June 17, when gossip website Sportsseoul.com photographed the couple together on a midnight date at a park in Bundang, Gyeonggi, where Yoo lives.
 On June 18, Yoo confirmed on her radio show that they were officially dating.
 On May 14, 2014, their respective agencies confirmed in a press release that the couple had ended their relationship.